Sandhya23761A1232/Advanced-Java/README.md

 JSP processes the request and displays the multiplication table (1–10) for the chosen number.

 Uses HTML, JavaScript, and JSP scripting elements.

+✅ Day 11  - Addition of Two Numbers – JSP Application
+This project demonstrates a simple Java Server Pages (JSP) application that performs the addition of two numbers.
+The program combines both input and output logic into a single JSP file.
+Users can enter two numbers in a form, and the JSP page processes the input and displays the result dynamically.